Vibrations from Construction Activities

 PVM – Portable AVM

-The standard AVM includes is supplied in a lockable, weatherproof enclosure that can be mounted on a wall or pole.
-It includes an Instantel vibration monitor and geophone, a cell modem and service for automated data transfers, an external antenna, a 7Ah battery with charging regulator, and an AC adaptor.
-AVMs can also be supplied with solar panels.
+The wall-mounted AVM is supplied in a lockable, weatherproof enclosure that can can be mounted on a wall or pole.
+It includes an Instantel vibration monitor, geophone with 6.5 ft cable, and geophone, a cell modem with external antenna, a 7Ah battery with charging regulator, AC adaptor, and services.
+More …

 RVM – Rugged AVM